encord-team/encord-active/docs/docs/cli/metric-management.md

 ## metric show

-The `metric show` command shows information about one or more available metrics in the project.
+The `metric show` command shows detailed information about one or more metrics available in the project.

 ```shell
 encord-active metric show "Metric Title"